-- Park rangers open Zion canyon to private vehicle access which means no relying upon shuttles.
+- Zion’s main canyon is open to private vehicle access which means no relying upon shuttles.

-- Springdale has plenty of hotel rooms available, at more affordable prices and available last minute.
+- Springdale has plenty of hotel rooms available and at more affordable price points.

-- You stand a much better chance getting permits to hike Angels Landing and The Subway in Zion during Winter.
+- It is easier to get permits for hike Angels Landing and The Subway in Zion during Winter.

-2. Weather – How Cold Is Zion National Park During Winter?
+2. What Is The Weather Like At Zion National Park In Winter?

 Have you been to nearby Grand Canyon in Winter?

-Springdale and Zion canyon floor sit at just 3,900 ft elevation.
-Whereas, South Rim is 6,800 ft above sea level, which is a huge difference when compared to Zion.
+Springdale and Zion’s canyon floor sit at just 3,900 ft elevation.
+Whereas, Grand Canyon South Rim is 6,800 ft above sea level, which is a huge difference when compared to Zion.

-The lower elevation in Zion National Park means much less chance of snow, except maybe on top of the tallest peaks.
+The lower elevation in Zion National Park results in less chance of snow settling in winter months, except maybe on top of the tallest peaks.

 What Is The Coldest Month Of The Year In Zion National Park?

-December is the coldest month of the year in Zion National Park.
-The first month in Winter has a slightly lower average low and average high temperature than January.
+December is the coldest month of the year in Zion National Park with a slightly colder average low and average high temperature than January.

-Let’s take a quick look at some temperature stats:
+Let’s take a quick look at some temperature statistics:

 Need a hand organizing your visit to Zion?